wujo635/kata-babysitter/README.md

 ### Instructions

-1. Open a Command Prompt window (cmd.exe) with the "Run as administrator" option.
+1. Open a command prompt window (cmd.exe) with the "Run as administrator" option.
 2. Install Chocolatey by running the following command in the window.
 `@"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"`
-3. Install the JDK by entering the following into the command prompt:\
+3. Install the JDK by entering the following into the command prompt in sequence.\
 `choco install jdk8`\
 `refreshenv`
 4. Install Gradle with the following command:\